moment/momentjs.com/docs/moment/07-customization/00-intro.md

 Any settings that are not defined are inherited from the default english settings.

-You can also delete (unregister) a previously defined locale by passing `null` instead of customization object.
+You can remove a previously defined locale by passing `null` as the second argument.
-Deleted locale obviously won't be available to use after that operation:
+The deleted locale will no longer be available for use.

 ```javascript
 moment.locale('fr'); // 'fr'